 In further pursuit of factors associated with the consumer efficiency ratios, we enhance our analysis and test several models restricted only by the variables at hand.
-As R-squared does not penalize adding variables to models, we use the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) to evaluate our models.
-With three efficiency ratios as a point of departure, we select a common model based on the overall information assessment of AIC/BIC and find the following model to be the most suitable for our analysis:
+As R^2 does not penalize adding variables to models, we use the Akaike information criterion and Bayesian information criterion to evaluate our models.
+With three efficiency ratios as a point of departure, we select a common model